ansible/ansible/docs/docsite/rst/python_3_support.rst

 Python 3 Support
 ================

-Ansible 2.2 features a tech preview of Python 3 support.
+Ansible 2.2, 2.3, and 2.4 feature a tech preview of Python 3 support.
 This topic discusses how you can test to make sure your modules and playbooks work with Python 3.

 .. note:: Ansible supports Python version 3.5 and above only.